 How often do you run?

 As often as you want.
 If you want to buy out every game I run and play five days a week, you can (subject to availability of those slots, at least).
 If you’re only available once a month, that’s fine, too.

 How do you accept payment?

-Via PayPal and my Patreon.
+Via PayPal or Venmo.
 If these are unavailable in your country, contact me and we can hopefully work out an alternative.

 How soon does money have to be in to get a seat?

 I do not begin doing serious design work until after payment is in.
 For pre-made content that’s ready to go out of the box, paying the day of the game is fine.
 For content that requires more effort to prepare, payment should be in as far in advance as possible to give me time to prepare.

 Can you run a solo game for me?